A novel Mortar Method Integration using Radial Basis Functions: Introduction

 with

-$[u] = (u_2 - u_1)\vert_\Gamma$ is the jump of the solution across the common interface.
-Moving to the discrete setting, we consider independent partitions $\mathcal T_k$ in $\Omega_k$, consisting of either triangular/quadrilateral elements in 2D or tetrahedral/hexahedral elements in 3D with characteristic mesh size $h_k$.
-We denote by $\Gamma_k = \partial\Omega_k/\partial\Omega$ the internal boundary of each subdomain induced by the discretization and let $\mathcal{E}_k$ be the collection of edges/faces constituting $\Gamma_k$.
-Note that $\Gamma_1$ = $\Gamma_2 = \Gamma$ only if the interface is a straight segment, otherwise $\Gamma_1 \neq \Gamma_2$.
-The discrete counterparts of the functional spaces \eqref{Continuous spaces} are
+In equation \eqref{Mortar integral}, $\llbracket u \rrbracket = (u_2 - u_1)\vert_\Gamma$ denotes the jump of $u$ across the interface $\Gamma$.
+Moving to the discrete setting, we consider independent partitions $\mathcal T_k$ of $\Omega_k$, consisting of either triangular/quadrilateral elements in 2D or tetrahedral/hexahedral elements in 3D with characteristic mesh size $h_k$.
+We denote by $\Gamma_k$ the discretization of $\Gamma$ induced by each partition $\mathcal{T}_k$ and by $\mathcal{E}_k$ the collection of edges/faces constituting $\Gamma_k$.
+The discrete counterparts of the spaces \eqref{Continuous spaces} read